soft-eng-practicum/softdev2-resources/content/student/chapter-intro/_index.md

 1. You must have already registered for Discord, Github, and Reddit
 1. Respond to resume on Reddit
+1. Watch for assignment on Reddit/Discord this week for project ideas
 {{% /fragment %}}